In-The-Earth/streamlit-img-label-maker/README.md

 ## Donation

-If you think this project is cool, please consider [buying me a coffee](https://www.paypal.com/paypalme/TIANNINGL/)
+If you think this project is cool, please consider [buying coffee for my ref not me](https://www.paypal.com/paypalme/TIANNINGL/)